glenhutson/BlackbaudCustomizations/All-In-One-SKYAddins+PowerAutomate/RENXT-CFA-Search/README.md

 ## <a name='ToDos'></a>To Dos
 These may or may not be addressed, but definitely already on the mind:
-1. Find a way to speed up the load time
+1. ~~Find a way to speed up the load time~~ - **V2 speeds up load time**.
 2. Reducing the number of SKY Add-Ins needed.
 There are additional context features availble to Page Add-ins that could be leveraged.
 3. Possibly move the links to a dedicated custom tile that then could be shown/hidden as needed to Authorized Users.

+## <a name='Updates'></a>Updates
+* V2 - Tweak in JavaScript which means don't need to use the "Apply to Each" method for creating the Record table.
+Now using the built-in "Create HTML Table" action which significantly speeds up the load time.